ibexa/rector/CONTRIBUTING.md

 ## Structure

 * `./src/contracts/Sets` - directory to add global rulesets
-  - `./src/contracts/Sets/ibexa-50.php` is a ruleset which contains all the rules for Ibexa DXP 5.0 upgrade, new rules should be added there.
+  - `./src/contracts/Sets/ibexa-46.php` is a ruleset which contains all the rules for Ibexa DXP 4.6 which prepare for upgrade to 5.0, new rules should be added there.
 * `./src/lib/Rule` - directory to implement specific rules, following [Rector's official doc](https://getrector.com/documentation/custom-rule).
-  - `./src/lib/Rule/Ibexa50/` - directory to implement Ibexa 5.0 upgrade specific rules.
+  - `./src/lib/Rule/Ibexa46/` - directory to implement Ibexa 4.6 upgrade specific rules.
 * `./tests/lib/Rule` - directory to implement a specific rule tests, should contain subdirectory named `<RuleName>/`.
-* `./tests/lib/Sets/Ibexa50/` - directory to implement specific use cases for Ibexa 5.0 set configuration, if not covered by Rector tests.
+* `./tests/lib/Sets/Ibexa46/` - directory to implement specific use cases tests for Ibexa 4.6 set configuration, if not covered by Rector tests.

 ## Creating custom rules